diegotyner/HousePriceHack/README.md

+## WIP
 A quick hack I put together with a friend.
-WIP.

 To run:
 1) flask --app app.py --debug run